Australia has its fair share of tropical island paradises, but it’s fair to say most of them seem to be located on the eastern side of the country.

-Australia has its fair share of tropical island paradises, but it’s fair to say most of them seem to be located on the eastern side of the country.
 Well you might be shocked to learn that Western Australia (kinda) has one of its own – the Cocos Keeling Islands.
-Located a few thousand kilometres into the middle of our beloved Indian Ocean, WA provides health, education and policing to this stunning collection of largely untouched tropical islands.
+Located a few thousand kilometres into the middle of our beloved Indian Ocean, the Commonwealth provides health, education and policing to this stunning collection of largely untouched tropical islands.

 What is it?